Warnock wins Ga. Senate runoff; Perdue-Ossoff race too close to call

 His historic victory over Loeffler was called early Wednesday by CNN, ABC News and NBC News, with the race between Republican Sen. David Perdue and Democratic challenger Jon Ossoff too close to call.

-According to Georgia election data, some 35,600 more ballots were cast in Warnock's name than in Loeffler's, securing him a 50.4% vote share to Loeffler's 49.59%.
+With 98% of the vote counted, according to Georgia election data, some 53,400 more ballots were cast in Warnock's name than in Loeffler's, securing him a 50.6% share to Loeffler's 49.4%.

 With the victory, Warnock will become the first Black senator from Georgia.

-In the other race, some 1,300 ballots separate the two candidates early Wednesday with Perdue receiving 50.02% of the vote to Ossoff's 49.98%.
+In the other Senate race, some 16,300 ballots separated the two candidates early Wednesday, with Ossoff receiving 50.2% to Perdue's 49.8%.

 Warnock, the pastor of the famous Ebenezer Baptist Church, claimed victory earlier Wednesday in a live stream, stating his win should stand as inspiration for others who "are tying to grasp and grab hold to the American dream."